Kilmar Abrego Garcia pleads not guilty to human smuggling charges in Tennessee federal court

 Her voice choked with emotion, Jennifer Vasquez Sura said she saw her husband for the first time on Thursday.
 She said, “Kilmar wants you to have faith,” and asked the people supporting him and his family “'to continue fighting, and I will be victorious because God is with us.’”

-Abrego Garcia is a citizen of El Salvador who had been living in the United States for more than a decade before he was wrongfully deported by the Republican administration in March.
+Abrego Garcia is a citizen of El Salvador who had been living in the United States for more than a decade before he was wrongfully deported by the Trump administration.
 The expulsion violated a 2019 U.S. immigration judge's order that shielded him from deportation to his native country because he likely faced gang persecution there.

 While the Trump administration described the mistaken removal as "an administrative error," officials have continued to justify it by insisting Abrego Garcia was a member of the MS-13 gang.
 His wife and attorneys have denied the allegations, saying he's simply a construction worker and family man.